Fractionalized Fermi liquids and the cuprate phase diagram: Confinement to -wave superconductivity and charge order at half-filling

 We have so far considered the square lattice antiferromagnet as an insulator with an essentially infinite gap to electrically charged excitations.
 In the following discussion, we will build on the low energy theory of such an antiferromagnet as a SU(2) gauge theory coupled to fermionic spinons in Eq.~(\ref{eq:fermionhop2}).
 We have argued that the phase diagram of such a theory is as in Fig.~\ref{fig:Neelvbs} {\it i.e.\/} except possibly in a critical region, the SU(2) gauge theory confines at low energies, and we obtain either the N\'eel or VBS states.

 We now wish to consider a more general situation in which the gap to charged excitations can vanish \cite{ChristosLuo24}.
 In the cuprates, gapless charged excitations appear when we dope the antiferromagnet.
 We will consider this important situation in the following sections.
 But for now we consider the simpler case where the charge gap vanishes while the electronic density remains the same as in an insulator.
-We emphasize that the present section describes such a charge gap vanishing transition without using the ancilla layer method, and using only symmetry arguments.
-We will resume explicit use of the ancilla layer method in Section~\ref{sec:pseudogap} when we consider the doped case, although we can also proceed there with only symmetry arguments.
+We emphasize that the present section describes such a charge gap vanishing transition without using the ALM, and using only symmetry arguments.
+We will resume explicit use of the ALM in Section~\ref{sec:pseudogap} when we consider the doped case, although we can also proceed there with only symmetry arguments.

 We work at half-filling and also assume particle-hole symmetry as it simplifies the analysis.
 We can decrease the charge gap by describing the insulator by an underlying Hubbard model with on-site repulsion $U$, and reducing the value of $U$, or by adding additional off-site interactions.
 Such models have been considered in numerical studies \cite{AssaadImada,Assaad22,Assaad24,Assaad25,Xu:2020qbj,Scaletter21,Scaletter22,HongYao21,HongYao22,HongYao25,Zhaoyu22,Zhaoyu24}.
 We will now show that the SU(2) gauge theory of Eq.~(\ref{eq:fermionhop2}) has other possible fates once charged excitations are included, the most interesting of which is a $d$-wave superconductor with gapless nodal quasiparticles.